Are you passionate about trees, the environment, and education? Do you enjoy working with kids?

 Canopy’s classroom education programs provide hands-on, outdoor activities that spark kids’ curiosity about trees and nature.

 This free training covers teaching methodology, cultural sensitivity, and three of Canopy’s education modules: Under the Tree Book Reading (grades K-2), Planting Trees is Fun (grades 3-4), and Tree Identification (grades 5-8).
 Our curriculum is in alignment with California’s Next Generation Science Standards.

 Following the training, you’ll have a chance to sign-up for volunteer dates throughout the following school year.
 Working alongside Canopy staff, you’ll co-teach these fun, immersive lessons in elementary and middle schools in Palo Alto, East Palo Alto, east Menlo Park, and surrounding communities.
 Most lessons are delivered during school hours.

-With a particular emphasis on experiential learning, the training was most recently co-taught (2016) by Canopy staff and two local education experts:
+With a particular emphasis on experiential learning, the 2017 training will be co-taught by Canopy staff and two local education experts: